CFS-Consulting/cfs-11ty/src/activities/nonprofit.md

 ## nonprofit strategy

 I’ve spent most of my career working in nonprofit development, operations, and events.
-I love working with small nonprofits to enhance the effectiveness and efficiency of your mission achievement.
+I love working with small nonprofits to enhance mission achievement.

 Contact me to discuss:

+- Designing, implementing, and assessing a strategic plan
-- Evaluations of current practices
+- Evaluating current practices for efficacy and worker retention
 - Establishing and refining your web presence
 - Building an effective communications strategy and mailing list
 - Using free tools to define a donor pipeline